 According to article 20 of the Company's articles of association, the result is at the disposal of the General Meeting.
 The Company can only make payments to the shareholder for the amount the shareholder's equity is greater than the paid-up and called-up part of the capital plus the legally required reserves.

 3.2 Independent auditor's report

-Reference is made to the next page.
+See next page.

 Independent auditor's report